Malcolm Smith's Family History Archive

 On 25 March 1785, William signed a Marriage Bond in respect of his intended marriage to Mary Cowley.
 The wedding took place at St.Giles church in Oxford on 25 May 1785.

-In April 1786 William moved his business to Cornmarket and he and Mary lived over the shop.
+In April 1786 William moved his business from Butcher Row to Cornmarket where he and Mary lived over the shop.
 Their first child, Mary Burrows Folker was born in 1786, then Sarah Folker in 1787 and Betsey Folker in 1788.
 They were each baptised at St.Martins church in Carfax.

-It is likely that William moved to another premises further north in Cornmarket prior to 1827 which is the year that his wife passed away.
-He was living opposite St.John's College in St.Giles when he himself died on 27 May 1831.
+William was living opposite St.John's College in St.Giles when he himself died on 27 May 1831.
 An entry in Jacksons Oxford Journal stated that "Yesterday morning died, after a severe illness, aged 69, Mr William Folker of this city".
 He was buried with his wife at St.Giles church.
 A Grant of Administration was issued on his estate.
+He had occupied land belonging to Headington Manor as recorded in minutes after his death.

 Top of page